coding-to-music/coding-to-music.github.io/docs/source/index.rst

         /topics/Lockdowns/Lockdowns

-   .. tab:: Origins of the Virus
+   .. tab-container:: Origins of the Virus
+    :title: Origins of the Virus

     .. toctree::
         :maxdepth: 2